The executive functions

 • Change perspectives

-My opponent blocks certain passing routes well.
+My opponent is blocking certain passing routes.
 How quickly do I react to this and change my game?
 Do I learn after two bad passes or only after ten?
-Anyone who has ever been warned for complaining knows where the inhibition of emotions comes into play in football.
+Anyone who has ever been cautioned for complaining knows where the inhibition of emotions comes into play in football.

-When two players have the same physical characteristics, talent scouts often choose the one who makes the better decisions.
+When two players have the same physical attributes, talent scouts often choose the one who makes the better decisions.

 How do I train executive functions?

-By combining hats or body colors and changing meanings, players learn to suppress habits and be open to new information.
-This is exactly the same methodology that can be achieved in training with RESWITCH.
+By combining hat or vest colors and changing meanings, players learn to suppress habits and be open to new information.
+This is exactly the method used in training with RESWITCH.

 Author: Jonas Kumpan